 The Level 1 Physical Screen is a 16-point movement assessment that takes about 30–45 minutes in the office.
 Each test evaluates a specific movement that the golf swing demands.

-Overhead Deep Squat: We ask you to hold a club overhead and perform a deep squat.
+Overhead Deep Squat: hold a club overhead and perform a deep squat.
 This reveals ankle dorsiflexion, hip flexion, thoracic extension, and shoulder mobility.
 When the club drifts forward, heels come up, or your torso collapses, we get our first read on where the compensations are.

-90/90 Hip Internal and External Rotation: Limited hip internal rotation is one of the most common findings in Fort Worth golfers — and it has a direct line to early extension.
-When your trail hip can't rotate internally through impact, your hips thrust toward the ball instead of rotating through, killing your ability to compress the ball.
+90/90 Hip Internal and External Rotation: limited hip internal rotation is one of the most common findings in Fort Worth golfers — and it has a direct line to early extension.
+When your trail hip can't rotate internally through impact, your hips thrust toward the ball instead of rotating through.

-Pelvic Tilt and Rotation: Can you isolate your pelvis from your upper body?
-Golfers who struggle here can't dissociate their lower body from their upper body in the swing, limiting power and contributing to S-posture or C-posture.
+Pelvic Tilt and Rotation: can you isolate your pelvis from your upper body?
+Golfers who struggle here can't dissociate the lower body from the upper body in the swing, limiting power and contributing to S-posture or C-posture.

-Torso Rotation (Seated): This isolates thoracic spine mobility.
-Limited thoracic rotation is one of the leading contributors to reverse spine angle and is a major driver of lower back pain — the number one injury complaint we hear from amateur golfers.
+Torso Rotation (Seated): this isolates thoracic spine mobility.
+Limited thoracic rotation is a leading contributor to reverse spine angle and a major driver of lower back pain — the number one injury complaint we hear from amateur golfers.

-Lat Length: Tight lats limit club plane and restrict thoracic extension and shoulder external rotation.
-We regularly find shortened lats in golfers dealing with across-the-line positions at the top of their backswing.
+Lat Length: tight lats limit club plane and restrict thoracic extension and shoulder external rotation, often showing up as across-the-line positions at the top.

-Single-Leg Balance and Stability: Golf is a single-leg sport at impact.
-Poor single-leg balance shows up as swaying (lateral weight shift in backswing) or sliding (excessive lateral movement in downswing) — both rob you of solid contact.
+Single-Leg Balance and Stability: golf is a single-leg sport at impact.
+Poor balance shows up as swaying or sliding — both rob you of solid contact.

-Lower Quarter Rotation: This tests combined mobility of hips, pelvis, and lower lumbar spine.
-Asymmetries between left and right are common, and a significant difference is a red flag for swing asymmetry and elevated injury risk.
+Lower Quarter Rotation: combined mobility of hips, pelvis, and lower lumbar spine.
+Asymmetries between left and right are a red flag for swing asymmetry and elevated injury risk.

 The full screen also tests wrist hinge, elbow range of motion, cervical rotation, and other position-specific assessments.
 By the end, we have a detailed physical profile mapped directly to TPI's swing fault database.